Version 1.4, October 2014

 Functions

 - The Administrative Arrangements Order (AAO) made by the Governor-General specifies the functions of departments of state.
-The AAO describes the matters each department deals with and the legislation administered by the ministers responsible for each department.
+The AAO describes the responsibilities of each department and the legislation administered by the ministers responsible for each department.

 - Decisions of the Government, often in the form of a ministerial announcement, may require an agency to administer a new policy or program.
-The activity may be sufficiently broad and important to be listed separately in an IPS entry as a function of the agency.
+The activity may be sufficiently significant to be listed separately in an IPS entry as a function of the agency.

 - Agencies sometimes develop other functions that should be described in an IPS entry.
 For example, a function may be developed with the assistance of funding received from a government funding or grant agency.